 Years 11 – 12, the study guide provides suggestions for learning activities in: English, Global Politics, Legal Studies, Modern History, Religion

 The stories in Freedom Stories can stimulate discussion and positive activities that allow students to respond to contemporary issues of the international refugee crisis.
-Here are two classroom activities devised by teacher Katy Marriner that encourage students to engage with the experiences of those seeking asylum through art.
+Here are two classroom activities devised by teacher Katy Marriner that encourage students to engage artistically with the experiences of those seeking asylum.

 Learning objective: to understand the idea of shelter and its relevance to the issue of asylum seekers and refugees.